 The most common size of a snare drum is 14 x 5 inches.
 This is the usual size that comes with commercial drum sets.
 They are often positioned in front of the artist, between the legs.
 Deeper snares have more wet and bassy sound.
 Smaller-diameter snares have a sharper and crisper tune which is preferred on hip-hop music.
 Advanced sets may include 10- or 12-inch auxiliary snare drums.

-Probably, this drum is named after the sound it produces.
-They are commonly called toms in drummer-lingo and have varying sizes.
+Tom-toms are commonly called toms in drummer-lingo and have varying sizes.
 The basic three-piece set has one hanging tom mounted at the top of the bass drum.
 Other modern models have the toms attached to other hardware stands instead to preserve the sound of the bass drum.

 Commercial drum kits often come with a 12-inch-diameter tom that is 8 inches deep.
 These are versatile toms and are suitable for most types of music.
 This drum has no snare fitted at the bottom skin and gives a fuller and rounder sound.
 They are often heard on drum fills as the music builds up and drum solos.
 A typical four-piece set has two hanging toms.

-The smallest tom has a diameter of 6 inches and can be as huge as 20 inches.
+The smallest tom has a diameter of 6 inches and can be as large as 20 inches.
 Extended kits have multiple toms lined up in front and above the bass drum.
 Special mounting hardware may be required when adding three or more toms.

 As the name suggests, this tom is not mounted on the drum set.
 It is fitted with three feet that can be adjusted.
 The height of the floor tom can be adjusted to match the height and preference of the drummer.
 The angle can also be adjusted for precision.
 Floor toms have a low-pitched thump that adds more depth to the music.